Squid and the Whale, The

 Director: Noah Baumbach

-Jeff Daniels isn’t one of those actors that can pull me in to a film with the sheer force of his presence.
-He’s fine, but he just doesn’t really do all that much for me.
-But when someone gets the grand idea to place him in a dysfunctional family indie drama, I’m his new biggest fan!
+Jeff Daniels, in 2005, wasn’t one of those actors that could pull me into a film with the sheer force of his presence.
+He was fine, but he just didn’t really do all that much for me.
+But when someone got the grand idea to place him in a dysfunctional family indie drama, I was his new biggest fan!
+(And, of course, The Newsroom later cemented his place as a leading man.)
 Oh, yes, I’m back with my favorite mini-genre, and dysfunction is the name of the game in The Squid and the Whale.

 Daniels plays Bernard.
 Bernard is a…..well, there’s no easy way around it, Bernard is an ass.
 Bernard is married to Joan (Laura Linney) who seems to be tiring of living with him.
 They have two children, teenaged Walt (Jesse Eisenberg), who aspires to be just as big a plague on those around him as his father and pre-teen Frank (Owen Kline) who is still young enough to be a wee bit innocent.
 At least at the beginning of the film.